 Phase II: Overwhelmed New Teacher

 Well, that graphing system got me about half way through September.
 Then I threw my hands up, tore my hair out, cried in my pillow, and gave up.
 I had too much else to do.
 Collecting that much data was just not possible.
 So I went back to a simple grid and wrote what I could when I got a chance.
 There was no transferring of information to binders.
 There was no typing up of individual lessons beforehand.
 There was just a one inch square dedicated to each child on my single sheet of paper each day.
 I also used a variation of a standard grade book from a teacher supply store.
 The names of the students were written down the side, and the names of the presentations were written along the top.
-I used a different page for each curriculum area (similar to the ones found here).
+I used a different page for each curriculum area.

 Phase III: Light Bulb Moment